MatejGolian/accessibilityOverlay/README.md

 * TabControl - Creates an element for attaching tabs on to.
 * CustomTab - Creates a tab that only requires a label and an optional function to be triggered up on focus.
 * HotspotTab - Creates a tab that clicks the mouse coordinates specified and optionally triggers extra functions up on focus.
-* GraphicTab - Creates a tab that looks for images, reports an error if the specified graphics can not be found and optionally triggers extra functions up on focus.
+* GraphicalTab - Creates a tab that looks for images, reports an error if the specified graphics can not be found and optionally triggers extra functions up on focus.
 * OCRTab - Creates a tab announcement, OCRs a portion of the screen up on focus and automatically updates its label with the result.